 While the dominant pattern of domestic and family violence (DFV) is male violence perpetrated against women, there are some women who use force against adult members of their families.
 The majority of these women are themselves victims/survivors of DFV.
 At times women are wrongly identified as the perpetrator or seen as having responsibility in mutual violence.

-This project is developing the Australian knowledge base about women who use force and appropriate service responses.
-The research program comprises a number of components.
+This project is developing the Australian knowledge base about women who use force in a family context, and appropriate service responses.

 Dr Margaret Kertesz, UoM,

 Jasmin Isobe, UoM,